 Businesses no longer have to make do with proprietary built-in applications.
 Just imagine the capability of the system that can pair with any L&D, ESS, talent management and other allied applications.
 Integrating HR technology with other business software applications offers numerous benefits, including greater flexibility and latitude in doing business.

 Today, business and HR leaders have come to the realization that no generic HR software will be able to satisfy all the HR requirements of any business.
 And attitude towards the streamlined and established processes are changing.
-HR leaders are clamouring for flexibility, scalability, agility.
+HR leaders are clamoring for flexibility, scalability, agility.
 They do not want to carry the baggage of a system that is resistant to change.
 The keyword doing the rounds is—HR systems integration.

 Advocates of HR systems integration point to the numerous benefits that are present and that accrue with business growth:

-- Enhanced collaboration: Integration facilitates collaboration and builds relationship between various internal and external stakeholders at different levels.
+- Enhanced collaboration: Integration facilitates collaboration and builds a relationship between various internal and external stakeholders at different levels.
 The HR is no longer an isolated function or an administrative island.
 It ensures and fosters greater synergy between business functions within the organization and without.
-For instance, the HR constantly connects with different agencies for talent and candidate sourcing.
-Content generation for LMS is another instance of third-party relationship.
+For instance, HR constantly connects with different agencies for talent and candidate sourcing.
+Content generation for LMS is another instance of a third-party relationship.

 Integration between HR-related systems is an alternative to having multiple systems to administer different HR functions.
 (Source: DOCEBO)